mapcentia/vidi/README.md

 docker-compose up
 ```

-When request Vidi at http://localhost:3000/app/[database]/public.
+Then request Vidi at http://localhost:3000/app/[database]/public.
 Just make sure, there are some layers in `public` schema and they're in a Group.

 ---